Updated October 22, 2020

 If, after your visit, your doctor’s office sent you a bill or charged your credit card for a copay or coinsurance for a primary care visit, behavioral health visit or a telehealth visit, we will need to contact your doctor’s office to get this resolved.
 You can call your doctor directly or we can assist you with making this call.
 If you would like assistance, you may contact the Humana Customer Care number on the back of your Humana member ID card.

-Waiving medical costs related to coronavirus testing and treatment
+Waiving medical costs related to coronavirus treatment

 - Humana Medicare Advantage members